searls/feed2thread/README.md

 $ gem install feed2thread
 ```

-Next, create a configuration file in YAML to tell feed2thread everything it needs
+Next, create a configuration file in YAML to tell feed2thread your Atom feed's
-to run.
-Make sure this file is writable, as the gem will refresh the facebook
+URL, your **Threads user ID** and your **user access token**.
+Make sure this
-access token on each run:
+file is writable, as the gem will refresh the Threads access token on each run:

 ```yaml
 feed_url: https://example.com/feed.xml